cysouw/diathesis/text/c01_introduction.md

 c.
 Es ist bekannt, dass die Schüler die Aufgaben zu lösen haben.
 :::

 A related construction uses the light verb *brauchen* 'to need' (full discussion in [@sec:zuinfinitive-brauchen]).
 When *brauchen* is used with a *zu-Infinitiv* a negative element [@next a] or a particle like *nur* or *bloß* [@next b] has to be present.
 This construction is monoclausal [@next c].
 Note that *brauchen* can also be used with a bare infinitive without *zu* without any obvious change in meaning (see [@sec:summary-modalverben]).
 The meaning of this construction is similar to English *need not*.
-It expresses 'not to be obliged', but often it is quite close to 'should not' or even 'ought not'.
+It expresses 'not be obliged', but often it is quite close to 'should not' or even 'ought not'.

 ::: ex
 - Du brauchst nicht zu schreien.